- Do I have to reserve my spot(s) in advance?

 - If the trip I want is sold out can I get on a waiting list?

 Unfortunately we do not have waiting lists for our trips.
 However, if your desired date and time aren’t available we suggest you choose another activity or potentially another day.
 We run at least two trips a day during our high season so chances are you won’t have to wait long.

 - What happens if it rains?

 In the case of light rain or other moderate weather conditions, our trips continue as scheduled.
 We have a very comfortable enclosed cabin to “escape” and we’ve found the whales and other marine animals you’re viewing don’t care if it’s raining or not.
 With that being said, our trips are tentative due to weather and amount of sign-ups.
-This means that if high winds or swell, constant rain, or other severe weather is forecasted for our time at sea ticket holders will be allowed to reschedule their charter or receive credit for a future trip.
+This means that if high winds or swell, constant rain, or other severe weather is forecasted for our time at sea, ticket holders will be allowed to reschedule their charter or receive credit for a future trip.
 Feel free to bring a rain jacket if you feel you may want to use it.
 Otherwise we have rain ponchos available on board for a $2.00 purchase.

 - You say trips are tentative until enough people have signed up?

 We do need at least 13 heart beats in addition to our staff to head out on our trips.
 If there is a chance that the trip will be canceled for this reason you will be alerted 24 hours in advance at the latest and be given credit to use on a future trip.
 This is more common in the winter months.